 Fifteen minutes before serving the salad, set a rack 6 inches below the broiler and preheat.
 Arrange the croutes on a baking sheet and top each round with a slice of goat cheese.
 Broil until the cheese is warm and begins to soften slightly at the bottom, about 4 minutes.
 Remove the tray from the oven and set aside while you finish assembling the salad.

 Place the arugula in a large salad bowl and toss with the Verjus Vinaigrette.
-Divide the dressed greens among 4 plates.
-Arrange one-quarter of the radishes, strawberries and peas on each bed of greens.
+Divide the dressed greens among 4 plates and arrange a fourth of the radishes, strawberries and peas on each bed of greens.
 Top each salad with 2 of the warm goat cheese croutes, and serve immediately.

 If you can't find verjus, try this simple champagne vinaigrette (then use it as directed for the verjus in the dressing above):